Jawkx/ASP.NET_core_mvc_learn/README.md

 - Created service class (granted not yet integrate with real data)
 - Created Migration for database
 - Learn to delete Fake service class for database and add a real one via sqllite

+## 30 Jul 2020
+- Learn to add a form to add new item
+- Completed the optional challenge by the tutorial where can add different date
+- Learn to manipulate with the db to delete item